 '''

-// Initiate list traversal

-POST /v1/partners/{id}/offers/history

-search
+// Get the next data chunk

+GET /v1/partners/{id}/offers/history+

+?cursor=TmluZSBQcmluY2VzIGluIEFtYmVy+

+&limit=100

 {

-"order_by": [{

-"field": "created",

-"direction": "desc"

-}]

-}

-draw cursor": "TmluZSBQcmluY2VzIGluIEFtYmVy"
+"items": [...],

+// Pointer to the next data chunk

+"cursor": "R3VucyBvZiBBdmFsb24"

 }

 '''

 A cursor might be just an encoded identifier of the last record or it might comprise all the searching parameters.
 One advantage of using cursors instead of exposing raw monotonous fields is the possibility to change the underlying technology.
 For example, you might switch from using an auto-incremental key to using the date of the last known record's creation without breaking backward compatibility.
 (That's why cursors are usually opaque strings: providing readable cursors would mean that you now have to maintain the cursor format even if you never documented it.
 It's better to return cursors encrypted or at least coded in a form that will not arise the desire to decode it and experiment with parameters.)